-An Iranian missile landed close to Israel’s largest power station in the coastal city of Hadera, the IDF confrimed to The Jerusalem Post on Wednesday, after sirens sounded across Israel during several waves of Iranian missile strikes.
+An Iranian missile landed close to the coastal city of Hadera, the IDF confirmed to The Jerusalem Post on Wednesday, after sirens sounded across Israel during several waves of Iranian missile strikes.

-A fire broke out near Hadera after the missile reportedly landed in an open area, according to international and Hebrew media reports.
+In the Hadera strike, a fire broke out after the missile reportedly landed in an open area, according to Israeli reports.

 The Israel Electric Corporation said later on Wednesday that, despite reports, no damage was done to its infrastructure in the region as a result of the impact.